openstack/adjutant-ui/doc/source/index.rst

    environment.
 (They should be correct unless you modified your OpenStack server to change them.)
--  ``OPENSTACK_REGISTRATION_URL`` should also be configured to point to you StackTask server and version.
+-  ``OPENSTACK_REGISTRATION_URL`` should also be configured to point to you Adjutant server and version.

 You will also need to update the ``keystone_policy.json`` file in horizon with the following lines::